Stress Management for Leadership Roles

 Stress at work is a phenomenon that has been well-documented in the literature as a potential occupational hazard.
 It is defined as an individual’s subjective experience of distress due to a perceived inability to cope with demands placed on them in the workplace context.
 Stressors can be physical, psychological, or organizational in nature, and may take the form of workload demands or challenging interpersonal dynamics.

 Workplace stressors can be defined as the physical and psychological demands placed on an individual while they work, which can have a negative impact on their overall wellbeing.
-This can include factors such as workloads, working conditions, interpersonal relationships, workplace culture and organisational change.
+This can include factors such as workloads, working conditions, interpersonal relationships, workplace culture and organizational change.
 These stressors are often sources of chronic stress for workers, causing detrimental long-term effects both to their mental and physical health.

 Meditation at Work